Chapter 16:

 “Where are you?
 Have you seen the coordinates I sent you?
 Where is Aiko?
 Of course, I’ve tried ringing her.
 There is an apparition at the station, at least from what I can see from the coordinates.
 Is that where you are?
 If that’s the case, you should be able to sense it nearby.
 I’m worried about Aiko.
 Let me know if you see her around.
 Just..keep me updated, okay?”

 “Be as quick as you were on the way here.
 Survey unit, we’ve done this a million times already.
 Cooperate with the analysts and make your report.
 I’ll round it all up.”
-The young man prompted his team like usual and observed the surrounding.
-He wore dark chinos with a tucked in grey shirt that showed various wrinkles.
+The young man prompted his team as usual and observed the surroundings.
+He wore dark chinos with a tucked-in grey shirt that showed various wrinkles.
 His eyelids were heavy and uniquely unsettling.
-He rubbed his hands together for warmth before running to his long forgotten colleague.
+He rubbed his hands together for warmth before running to his long-forgotten colleague.

 “It’s the least I could do.
 We understand how much you hate working with them.”

 “There are multiple ways of looking at it.
-I give my best customer service impression when dealing with them, if not I might lose it.
+I give my best customer service impression when dealing with them; if not I might lose it.
 Something like this.” he grinned ear to ear, showing him how stupid he looked during their interactions.
-His buzz cut was partially responsible after all.
+His buzz cut was partially responsible.

 “Won’t they just think you’re a pushover if you do that?” he shook his head but the young man’s fingers informed him he was wrong.